Board of Directors

 Jan graduated from Wellesley College and did graduate studies at Princeton’s Woodrow Wilson School.
 She is a member of the Advisory Councils of the Global Philanthropy Forum, Acumen, and the Opportunity Collaboration and is a member of the Council on Foreign Relations.
 Jan is an active member of St. Columba’s Church in D.C. and is a long-time resident of the City.
 Her daughter, Lissa, is co-founder of Strength of Doves, an agency representing social activist spoken word artists.

-Omid Mohebbi, CPA, Treasurer; Senior Auditor, Gelman, Rosenberg & Freeman
+Omid Mohebbi, CPA, Treasurer; Senior Auditor for Gelman, Rosenberg & Freeman

 He earned his Bachelor of Science degree in economics from University College London, and studied accounting at Montgomery College, Md., where he achieved the coveted Dean’s List distinction.
 He continues to expand his expertise through continuing professional education, hands-on experience and attending industry conferences.
 He recently wrote an article titled “Trust but Verify: An Introduction to the Life Cycle of an Audit.”